Ashwath-Shetty/Fraudulent-Transaction-detection/README.md

 <br>after training model will be saved in models folder and train, test data used for training will be stored in the data folder.

 How to run the app on local host?
+<br> if you just want to check the deployed api, you can skip this and check the next section
-<br><li>go to command prompt and navigate to project folder and enter streamlit run app.py
+<br><li>to test streamlit UI based application -> go to command prompt and navigate to project folder and enter streamlit run app.py
+<br><li> go to command prompt and navigate to project folder and enter uvicorn fast_api:app --reload
+  <br> go to browser and visit http://127.0.0.1:8000/docs

+## Testing the FastAPI
+<br> <li>all you need is api_test.py file and python installed in the system.
+<br> <li>just run the file using python api_test.py

 ## Technical Details
 <li>here's the complete EDA notebook